survivejs/react-book/manuscript/04_linting_in_webpack.md

 }
 ```

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
-Go ahead and fix them.
+Go ahead and fix them if there are any.
 You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.

 T> Note that like some other tools, such as JSCS and JSHint, ESlint supports `package.json` based configuration.
 Simply add a `eslintConfig` field to it and write the configuration there.